 Professor, São Carlos Institute of Physics, University of São Paulo, Brazil

 Prof. Osvaldo N. Oliveira Jr. obtained his BSc and MSc from the University of São Paulo, and PhD from the University of Wales, Bangor (1990).
 He has led research into the fabrication of novel materials in the form of ultrathin films obtained with the Langmuir-Blodgett and self-assembly techniques.
 Prof. Oliveira is a founding member of the Interinstitutional Center for Computational Linguistics (NILC), a leading institute for natural language processing of Portuguese.
 In recent years, Prof. Oliveira has pioneered the combined use of methods from distinct fields of science, with the merge of methods of statistical physics and computer science to process text, and use of information visualization to enhance the performance of sensing and biosensing.
 This pioneering work is associated with the merge of nanotechnology with Big Data Analytics and machine learning.
-Prof. Oliveira has been the president of the Brazilian Materials Research Society since February, 2016.
+Prof. Oliveira is the vice-president of the International Union of Materials Research Societies.
 In 2006 he was awarded the Scopus Prize, given to 16 Brazilian researchers considered the most productive in terms of papers published and citations.

 David G. Whitten, Ph.D.

 Dr. David Whitten has over 50 years of experience as a scientist and an academic.
 He joined the University of New Mexico in 2005 and has since excelled as an inventor, disclosing 33 technologies and has received 17 issued patents.
 He was selected as a Distinguished Professor in 2016 and is the Associate Director for the Center for Biomedical Engineering.
 He also serves as Associate Editor for ACS Applied Materials and Interfaces.
 Dr. Whitten explores the mechanisms by which different compounds function and their potential application as antimicrobials.